maxzirps/mnist/README.md

 - [ ] Visualize impact of various kernels
 - [ ] Visualize feature maps learned by the network
 - [ ] Compare pre-trained base with custom base
+- [ ] Create a second version using pipelines